Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 When you use the OpenMapData provider called **OpenStreetMap (Offline)**, then the image tiles will be created with the help of a so called _Render Theme_ via the [Mapsforge library](https://github.com/mapsforge/mapsforge) **locally on your device**.
 In the render theme the styling of each part of the map is defined (streets, rivers, bridges, tunnels, land usage, etc...).
-A Render Theme can have own options that would allow you to select different layers or even language preferences that should be visible on your map (see [Render Themes for details](./2300-osmoffline.html#themes)).
+A Render Theme can have its own options that would allow you to select different layers or even language preferences that should be visible on your map (see [Render Themes for details](./2300-osmoffline.html#themes)).

 <span class="shot">![a](/assets/img/gpsl/view-map-def02.png)</span>